gpc/grails-jquery-ui/README.md

 When you have done your initial development and are ready for production, you may want to optimize these resources / use some minifying on them.

-*This plugin supports the Grails Resources framework*
+**This plugin supports the Grails Resources framework**

 ### Note for developers working with this plugin

 This plugin just provides the resources and a tag to include them.
 It must not include tags to add new functionality / wrap jQ UI features.
-*You must not change the theme shipped with the plugin, and you must include all the standard jQuery UI widget* If you need a newer version of jQuery UI than is currently available with this plugin you can update this plugin it in grails SVN yourself.
+**You must not change the theme shipped with the plugin, and you must include all the standard jQuery UI widget** If you need a newer version of jQuery UI than is currently available with this plugin you can update this plugin it in grails SVN yourself.
 The original author has no desire to manage releases - provided you follow the clear conventions set out, all users of this plugin will be happy!
 Be my guest and release new versions as and when - just don't break anything for existing users.
 That means:
 * Always include jqueryui resources that include all widgets and effects
-* Always include the default theme as ui-lightness
+* Always include the default theme as `ui-lightness`
 * Don't add any functionality tags to this plugin
 * Only update the jquery core library dependency when absolutely necessary, i.e. when jquery ui requires it.
 *IMPORTANT:* The version number of the plugin and the jquery ui distribution is not always the same.
 Sometimes you have plugin point releases to fix problems.
 As a result it does not automatically use the plugin's version number to insert the correct jquery ui resources.
-When changing the jquery ui resource versions included in the plugin source, you must also change the JQUERYUI_VERSION constant in jQueryUiGrailsPlugin.groovy - or the jqui:resources tag will not pull in the correct css and js files.
+When changing the jquery ui resource versions included in the plugin source, you must also change the `JQUERYUI_VERSION` constant in [jQueryUiGrailsPlugin.groovy](./jQueryUiGrailsPlugin.groovy) - or the `<jqui:resources/>` tag will not pull in the correct css and js files.

 ### Conventions
 The version number of this plugin must always follow the version number of the jQuery UI version it bundles, with possible 4th-level point releases for patches/iterations of the plugin with the same jQuery library.